sverx/X205TA/zswap.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash zswap.enabled=1 zswap.max_pool_percent=50"
 ```

-remember to issue `sudo grub-mkconfig` and reboot.
+remember to issue `sudo update-grub` and reboot.

 To check that zswap's pool is indeed changed you can do `cat /sys/module/zswap/parameters/max_pool_percent` and it should show 50.